pletcher/Fall2025-IntroDH/schedule.md

 - Introductions
 - Syllabus
 - Plato's _Ion_ (provided in class)
-- Text encoding exercise: Mark up as many pages of the _Ion_ by hand as you can.
+- Analogue text encoding exercise: Mark up as many pages of the _Ion_ by hand as you can.
 (We will discuss details in class.)
 What features are important to emphasize?
 How do you want to identify different elements of the text?
 - Installing a text editor

 ### Homework

 - O’Sullivan, James.
 “Introduction: Reconsidering the Present and Future of the Digital Humanities.”
 (BHDH pp. 1–4)
 - Drucker, Johanna.
 “Normative Digital Humanities.”
 (BHDH pp. 7–18)
 - Hayles, N Katherine.
 “Print Is Flat, Code Is Deep: The Importance of Media-Specific Analysis.”
   _Poetics Today_ 25, no. 1 (2004): 67–90.

 ## 2. September 9